cutipu/HASOKI/README.md

 </p>
  DDoS Attack Panel includes CloudFlare Bypass (UAM, CAPTCHA, BFM, etc..)<br/><br/>
- Don't attack any websites gov you don't own it<br/>
+ Don't attack any websites gov !<br/>
- This was created for educational purposes<br/>
  All responsibilities and disadvantages of using this program is for the user.

 ## Language</br>